mrsalvaa/Tidal-Export/README.md

-HOW TO USE:<br>
+HOW TO USE:<br><br>
 LINUX:<br>
-Type the following into the console (in the directory where you want to export the file)
+Type the following command into the console (in the directory where you want to export the file)

 > python tidal_export.py

-Start the session via the link provided, and wait for the export to complete
+Start the session via the link provided, and wait for the export to complete <br><br>

 WINDOWS: idk :)